chas-academy/u10-business-idea-grupp-4-movies/README.md

       * Add a new path  adding "C:\Program Files\MongoDB\Server\4.4\bin".
       * Now you can run cmd and write "mongo"
       * If it doesnt work then write "mongod" you will probably need a first time running exe.
+      * Ladda ner "https://robomongo.org/" if you want to use MongoDB from an useful application.